You have put in the time, developed impressive leadership skills, and demonstrated unmatched prowess in your field.

 Coffee and a Bite to Eat?

 Visit the local coffee house.
-Coffee houses offer the modern day “happy hour!”
+Coffee houses offer the modern-day “happy hour!”
 This allows the leader to learn about the team, their families, and other life events.

 A bonus would be to find a coffee house that serves small meals to extend the conversation.
-This helps you to learn even more about team members and allow them to see you in a different perspective.
+This helps you to learn even more about team members and allow them to see you from a different perspective.

 In this example, the leader has an opportunity to influence how the team responds to practice drills by offering support through pairing team members and showing the group the commitment to engagement.

-For many leaders, including those in fire protection, medical and military services, the ability to execute proficiency involves life and death implications.
+For many leaders, including those in fire protection, and medical and military services, the ability to execute proficiency involves life and death implications.